OctopusDeploy/blog/blog/2021-09/octopus-in-the-middle/index.md

-Deployment tools like build servers, image repositories, and deployment targets come in different shapes and sizes.
+Tools like build servers, image repositories, and deployment targets come in different shapes and sizes.
 Octopus Deploy supports a range of tools through a straightforward user interface and a best-in-class deployment experience.
-This blog shows you some deployment tools and how Octopus works to make deployments easier.
+This blog shows you how Octopus Deploy works with other tools in your CI/CD pipeline to simplify complex deployments.

 ## Build Servers

 The role of a build server is to take raw code, build it, and package it into a form ready for deployment.
-Build servers do this through YAML files.
-I built and pushed a sample web application called [Random Quotes](https://github.com/OctopusSamples/RandomQuotes-JS).
-I used GitHub Actions to push to the Google Content Registry and Travis CI and CircleCI to push to DockerHub.
+Build servers can do this through YAML files.
+I built and pushed a sample web application called [Random Quotes](https://github.com/OctopusSamples/RandomQuotes-JS) with GitHub Actions to the Google Content Registry and Travis CI and CircleCI to push to DockerHub.
 Build servers are interchangeable, and they can push to any content registry.

 ### GitHub Actions